cloh76/UpvotePH/README.md

+UpvotePH uses the Steem-bot package created by @p0o which you can find at the following link: https://github.com/p0o/steem-bot

 # SteemBot
 SteemBot provides real-time automation on top of [Steem blockchain](https://steem.io/) with a very simple API.
 You can use it to quickly bootstrap an automated task with Steem without having much understanding about the node's mechanism and tricky API.